 Independent Right of Residence for Spouses ("Eheunabhängiges Aufenthaltsrecht")

-Can I stay in Germany despite divorce?
+Can I separate and still stay in Germany?

 After the end of a relationship or a partner's death, there are often many issues to clarify.
 If you are not from Germany, you usually have to apply for a new residence permit, particularly if you have come to Germany via family reunification because your partner was already living here.
 If you separate or your spouse passes away, you may lose your right of residence.
 However, under certain conditions, you can remain in Germany.
 These conditions have been regulated within the "Independent right of residence for spouses" ("Eheunabhängiges Aufenthaltsrecht") in §31 Residence Act.